Ed.S. in Curriculum & InstructionOVERVIEW COURSES FAQS KSU CATALOG

 Program of Study

-The program includes 33 total hours, including 15 hours of curriculum and instruction core courses, 6 hours of P-12 expertise courses, 9 hours of research and assessment core courses, and a 3 hour capstone and applied research course.
+The program includes 30 total hours, including 15 credit hours of advanced curriculum-focused coursework, 3 hours of research, 6 hours of electives, and 6 hours of capstone courses for a total of 30 credit hours.
 Read more about the program of study here.

 The Ed.S. in Curriculum & Instruction is a highly competitive program, and there is a limited number of applicants that that the program can accept each admission semester.
 Once capacity is met, you may be asked to update your application for admission to a future semester at no charge.